 We conduct clinical trials of our product candidates outside the United States, and plan to continue to do so.
-For example, we conducted our Phase 1b GBS clinical trial of ANX005 in Bangladesh, and are conducting our Phase 3 clinical trial of ANX005 in patients with GBS exclusively at sites outside the United States and intend to design in Southeast Asia.
-We have also designed a global Phase 3 program for ANX007.
+For example, we conducted our Phase 1b GBS clinical trial of ANX005 in Bangladesh, and have completed our Phase 3 clinical trial of ANX005 in patients with GBS exclusively at sites in Southeast Asia.
+We have also designed a global Phase 3 program for ANX007 in GA.
 The acceptance of study data from clinical trials conducted outside the United States or the applicable jurisdiction by the FDA and comparable foreign regulatory authorities may be subject to certain conditions, or may not be accepted at all.